rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**OpenStack Security Groups**

 By default, OpenStack Security Groups prevent any access to instances via the public network, including ICMP/ping!
 Therefore, we have to manually edit the security policy to ensure that the firewall is opened up for us.
 Let's add two rules, firstly for all instances to have ICMP and SSH access.
-By default, Quantum ships with a 'default' security group, it's possible to create new groups and assign custom rules to these groups and then assign these groups to individual servers.
+By default, Neutron ships with a 'default' security group, it's possible to create new groups and assign custom rules to these groups and then assign these groups to individual servers.
 For this lab, we'll just configure the default group.

 First, enable ICMP for *every* node: